lostmyshape/volumio-phishin/README.md

 ---

 KNOWN BUGS:
-- Seek may cause timer overruns that will cause UI to advance 1 track too far (fixed submitted in [PR #1583](https://github.com/volumio/Volumio2/pull/1583))
-- 2 consecutive tracks from Phish.in and another service may stop the player  (fixed submitted in [PR #1583](https://github.com/volumio/Volumio2/pull/1583))
-- gracefully fail search (currently when search fails due to no response from Phish.in, results from other music services might not return)
+- gracefully fail search (currently when search fails due to no response from Phish.in, results from other music services might not return - cannot consistently reproduce)

 TODO (in no particular order):
 - add higher res art?